marmiksp/unix_File_Explorer/readme.md

 d.
 Home - h key should take the user to the home folder (the folder where the application was started)

+## Command Mode:
+The application should enter the Command button whenever “:” (colon) key is pressed.
+In the command mode, the user should be able to enter different commands.
+All commands appear in the status bar at the bottom.
+1. Copy - ‘copy <source_file(s)> <destination_directory>’
+Move - ‘move <source_file(s)> <destination_directory>’
+Rename - ‘rename <old_filename> <new_filename>’
+a.
+Eg - copy foo.txt bar.txt baz.mp4 ~/foobar
+move foo.txt bar.txt baz.mp4 ~/foobar
+rename foo.txt bar.txt
+b.
+Assume that the destination directory exists and you have write permissions.
+c.
+Copying/Moving directories should also be implemented
+d.
+The file ownership and permissions should remain intact
+2. Create File - ‘create_file <file_name> <destination_path>’
+Create Directory - ‘create_dir <dir_name> <destination_path>’
+a.
+Eg - create_file foo.txt ~/foobar
+create_file foo.txt .
+create_dir foo ~/foobar
+3. Delete File - ‘delete_file <file_path>’
+Delete Directory - ‘delete_dir <dir_path>’
+a.
+On deleting directory, you have to recursively delete all content present inside it.
+4. Goto - ‘goto <location>’
+a.
+Eg - goto <directory_path>5.
+Search - ‘search <file_name>’ or ‘search <directory_name>’
+a.
+Search for a given file or folder under the current directory recursively.
+b.
+Output should be True or False depending on whether the file or folder exists
+6. On pressing ESC key, the application should go back to Normal Mode
+7. On pressing q key, the application should close

 #### Points